paurkedal/ocaml-caqti/README.md

 or "(v2)", indicating which revision of the interface they belong to.
 Unmarked module are used by both revisions.
 If all goes well, "(v1)" will be deprecated in favour of "(v2)".

-Drivers are currently implemented for v1, with a compatibility layer providing v2 support.

 ## Drivers